How to Make Your Home More Festive This Fall

 - Use leaf shaped place mats, often found at Target.

 - Put on romantic classical music bought from iTunes, or play movie soundtracks on Pandora or Spotify.
 Fall can be romantic and enchanting.

 DIY Vintage Fall, Thanksgiving or Halloween Banner-Video by Rain San Martin

 Sample routine of a perfect day off - in the Autumn:

 Have absolutely nothing planned.
 To completely unwind on your day off, keeping the day unscheduled is key.
 Recharge, renew and dream.

 AM: Prepare yourself a pumpkin spiced coffee.
 By brewing Seattle's Best (level 4) coffee in the French press.
 Sweeten with a warmed mixture of brown sugar, pumpkin, milk, and cinnamon.

 Go on a morning power walk in the crisp fall air.
 Viewing pumpkins grouped together on porches with happy scarecrows.

 Breakfast and relaxing reading: Have an egg, cheese and turkey bacon sandwich.
-Read a fun magazine like Martha Stewart Living, Paula Deen Magazine, Good Housekeeping or Family Circle filled with homey inspiration.
+Read a fun magazine like Martha Stewart Living, Victoria, Good Housekeeping or Family Circle filled with homey inspiration.

 View photo's of family online at Facebook